vpassapera/dash-to-dock/README.md

 Dash to Dock Gnome Shell extension is distributed under the terms of the GNU General Public License, version 2 or later.
 See the COPYING file for details.

+## Hacking

+Remember to compile the gschemas with "glib-compile-schemas" in the schemas directory.

 ## Donations

 You can